Install JFrog CLI

 NPM

-Note: If you are using any shim-based version managers (like Volta, nvm, etc.) for a package, it is advised to avoid using npm-based installation; instead, please use other installation options JFrog provides.
+If you are using any shim-based version managers (like Volta or nvm) for a package, avoid using npm-based installation.
+Use other installation options JFrog provides instead.

 npm install -g jfrog-cli-go